Navika Sagar Parikrama II: Third stopover

-Fourth Stop
+Fourth stopover

+On its way from South America, the crew of vessel encountered rough seas and extremely cold temperature coupled with stormy weather conditions, with winds exceeding 93 kmph or 50 knots and waves reaching heights of up to 7 meters or 23 feet; this made the task to reach its fourth stop in NSP II highly challenging and demanding.

-INSV Tarini on its way to 4th stop entered Cape Town, South Africa on 1 April 2025 as planned completing the last leg of the adventure before it heads towards home base.
-The vessel and its 2 crew members were welcomed in Cape Town by Ms Ruby Jaspreet, Consul General of India at Cape Town, Rear Admiral (JG) Lisa Hendricks, Chief of Staff, South African Navy Fleet and the Defence Adviser of India at Pretoria, Captain Atul Sapahia.
+INSV Tarini entered Cape Town, South Africa on 1 April 2025 as planned completing the last leg of the adventure before it heads towards home base.
+The vessel and its two crew members were welcomed in Cape Town by Ms Ruby Jaspreet, Consul General of India at Cape Town, Rear Admiral Lisa Hendricks, Chief of Staff, South African Navy Fleet and the Defence Adviser of India at Pretoria, Captain Atul Sapahia.
 The South African Naval Band also performed to mark their arrival.
 The stopover in Cape Town highlights the growing maritime ties between India and South Africa.
-Such stopovers and interactions are aimed at enhancing maritime security and cooperation, addressing common challenges in the region while fostering best practices for safe and secure seas.
+Such stopovers and interactions are aimed at enhancing maritime security and cooperation, addressing common challenges in the region while fostering practices for safe and secure seas.
 The vessel will be at Royal Cape Yacht Club for two weeks for scheduled maintenance and repairs.
 The crew of the vessel will engage and interact with the South African Navy at Simon’s Town Naval Base and Gordon’s Bay Naval College.
 Community outreach events have also been planned during their stay.

-On its way from South America, the crew of vessel encountered rough seas and extremely cold temperature coupled with stormy weather conditions, with winds exceeding 93 kmph or 50 knots and waves reaching heights of up to 7 meters or 23 feet; this made the task to reach its 4th stop in NSP II highly challenging and demanding.
-After maintenance and repairs are completed INSV Tarini is scheduled to depart on 15 April 2025 and return to Goa by May 2025.
+After maintenance and repairs are completed INSV Tarini departed on 15 April 2025 and was to return to Goa by May 2025.

 Chief of Naval Staff Admiral Dinesh K Tripathi also interacted with crew of Tarini via video conferencing, after they reached Cape Town.
-This is the 4th such interaction between the crew and senior Indian Navy officials.
-He also congratulated the crew for crossing the Prime Meridian on 25 March 2025 and reentering the Eastern Hemisphere.
-INSV Tarini is now homeward bound after it was flagged off from Cape Town on 15 April 2025 from the Royal Cape Yacht Club in Cape Town, marking the start of the final leg of its global circumnavigation and is expected to reach Goa by end of May 2025.
-The duo fondly referred to as DilRoo are set to reach their homeport on 29 May 2025.
+This is the fourth such interaction between the crew and senior Indian Navy officials.
+He also congratulated the crew for crossing the Prime Meridian on 25 March 2025 and re-entering the Eastern Hemisphere.
+INSV Tarini became homeward bound after it was flagged off from Cape Town on 15 April 2025 from the Royal Cape Yacht Club in Cape Town, marking the start of the final leg of its global circumnavigation and is expected to reach Goa by end of May 2025.
+The duo fondly referred to as DilRoo were to reach their homeport on 29 May 2025.
 The flag-in ceremony marking their historic achievement is to be presided over by Defense Minister Rajnath Singh at Mormugao Port of Goa, formally signifying the culmination of the circumnavigation.
-The 2nd edition of the naval expedition symbolises India’s maritime aspirations, and highlights Indian Navy’s commitment to excellence and Nari Shakti under the motto: “Courageous Hearts, Boundless Seas.”